-If a taxpayer under a teaching agreement employs an apprentice or student for performing practical work in professional education, the taxpayer may claim a reduction in the tax base in the amount of the payment to this person, but not exceeding 20 % of the average monthly salary in Slovenia for each month of performing practical work of an individual involved in such professional education.
+If a taxpayer under a teaching agreement employs an apprentice or student for performing practical work in professional education, the taxpayer may claim a reduction in the tax base in the amount of the payment to this person, but not exceeding 80 % of the average monthly salary in Slovenia for each month of performing practical work of an individual involved in such professional education, but not exceeding the amount of the tax base.

 Furthermore, there is tax relief for donations.
-A taxpayer may claim a reduction in the tax base for amounts paid in cash and in kind for humanitarian, disabled, social protection, charitable, scientific, educational, medical, sports, cultural, ecological, religious purposes and other purposes in public interest, for payments made to residents of Slovenia or residents of EU Member States who are established under special regulations for the performance of such activities and up to an amount equivalent to 0.3% of the taxpayer's taxable revenue in the current tax period, but not exceeding the amount of the tax base.
-An additional reduction of 0.2% of the taxpayer's taxable revenue is granted for amounts paid in cash and in kind for cultural purposes and voluntary societies incorporated for protection from natural and other disasters who work in the public interest and are residents of Slovenia or residents of EU Member States of such activities.
+A taxpayer may claim a reduction in the tax base for amounts paid in cash and in kind for humanitarian, disabled, social protection, charitable, scientific, educational, medical, sports, cultural, ecological, religious purposes and other purposes in public interest, for payments made to residents of Slovenia or residents of EU Member States who are established under special regulations for the performance of such activities and up to an amount equivalent to 1 % of the taxpayer's taxable revenue in the current tax period, but not exceeding the amount of the tax base.
+An additional reduction of: